Enrique Burgos García

-Enrique Burgos García (born 20 Abril 1946) is a Mexican politician affiliated with the PRI.
-He served as a Senator for Querétaro in the LXII Legislature of the Mexican Congress from 2012 to 2015.
-He previously served as Governor of Querétaro between 1991 and 1997, and as a member of the Chamber of Deputies during the LIX Legislature (2003 to 2006).
+Enrique Burgos García (born 20 April 1946) is a Mexican politician affiliated with the Institutional Revolutionary Party (PRI).
+He served as a senator for Querétaro in the 62nd Congress from 2012 to 2015.
+He previously served as Governor of Querétaro between 1991 and 1997, and as a plurinominal member of the Chamber of Deputies during the 59th Congress (2003 to 2006).

 Biography

-He has served as Governor of Queretaro, Director of DIF, mayor of San Juan del Rio, federal deputy in the LIX Legislature of the Congress of the Union of Mexico.
-He served as Senator of the Republic in the State of Querétaro as a member of the PRI, and as vice-chair of the Board.
+He has served as Governor of Querétaro, Director of DIF, mayor of San Juan del Río, and federal deputy.
+He served as a senator for the state of Querétaro as a member of the PRI, and as vice-chair of the Board.

-Today, he is a columnist for the newspaper El Universal and its affiliates since 1998 and author of Our Constitution every day (2007), a compilation of articles published between 1998 and 2004.
+Today, he is a columnist for the newspaper El Universal and its affiliates since 1998 and author of Our Constitution Every Day (2007), a compilation of articles published between 1998 and 2004.
 He serves as national adviser also of the Mexican Red Cross.
-As an attorney, he is head of the Public Notary Office No. 3 in San Juan del Rio, Queretaro.
+As an attorney, he is head of the Public Notary Office No. 3 in San Juan del Río, Querétaro.